Getting Started in 3mm: FAQ

 6 What wheels are used?

-You'll usually need appropriate brass bearings.
-Slaters (Society SL4) pin point bearings are the most useful for wagons, Kean Maygib KM6 for coach bogies, KM22 inside bearings for inside use on 1.5mm axles, and Branchlines 1/8" short top hat (straw hat) for steam driving wheels.
+You'll usually need appropriate brass bearings for your wheels.
+Slaters (Society SL4) pin point bearings are the most useful for wagons, Kean Maygib KM6 for coach bogies, KM22 inside bearings for inside use on 1.5mm axles, and Branchlines 1/8" short top hat (straw hat) for steam driving wheels; all except the Branchlines bearings are available from the Society.

 7 What couplings are used?

 B&B 3mm couplings are popular; they are unobtrusive, self-coloured, assembled just by bending (with care!) and feature remote uncoupling.
-Some prefer the operationally similar DG couplings for more robust use.
+Some prefer the operationally similar DG couplings for more robust use; other types include Spratt and Winkle.
 The traditional Triang type of coupling, in various forms, is still used.

 8 What motors and gearboxes can be used?

-Mashima open frame motors (12/16 or 12/20), often with Branchlines RSL gearboxes, have long been used; the RSL (unusually for one of this size) features a grub screw fixing for the main gear, useful if you think you'll want to pull things apart easily.
-Branchlines 2-stage gearboxes are also used.
+Mashima open frame motors (12/16 or 12/20) have long been used.
 14.2mm users can often, with advantage, use the more powerful, slower and smoother Mashima 1220 flat can motor (or sometimes even the 1224); the 1220 can be squeezed into some of the larger 12mm locomotives.
-Other approaches are possible.
+The smaller Mashima 1015 and 1020 flat cans can also be used; the 1015 has a mixed reputation but the 1020 seems a good motor.

 9 Will I need to use compensation or springing?